hisschemoller/music-pattern-generator/README.md

 Most settings are exactly the same as in the Euclidean processor editor.
 The only real difference here is the Effect section.

-- The Target sets which property of the MIDI notes will be changed.
+- The Target sets which property of the MIDI event will be changed.
 - Low value sets the value when the pattern is between pulses.
 - High value sets the value when the pattern on a pulse.
 - Mode sets the way the new values are applied: